 Bloeme Evers - Emden

-Bloeme Emden was a classmate of Margot's at the Jewish Lyceum.
+Bloeme Emden was a friend of Margot.
 She met the Frank family in Westerbork and Auschwitz.

-Bloeme Emden was born on 5 July 1926 in Amsterdam to a warm and politically aware family.[2]
-She had a six years younger sister Via Roosje Emden (1932-1943) and lived at Lutmastraat 194 II in Amsterdam.[3]
+Bloeme Emden was born on 5 July 1926 in Amsterdam[1] to a warm and politically aware family.[2]
+She was the daughter of Emanuel Emden (1889-1943) and Roza de Vries (1902-1943).
+She had a six-year younger sister Via Roosje Emden (1932-1943) and lived at Lutmastraat 194 II in Amsterdam.[3]
 Bloeme grew up in an almost entirely Jewish environment, although her parents were not religiously Jewish.

 Anti-Jewish measures

-In 1942, when the deportations started, the classes at the Jewish Lyceum became increasingly empty.
-In July 1942, Bloeme, like Margot Frank, received a summons to report for work in Germany.[5]
-Her father Emanuel Emden (1889-1943) was so desperate that he went to the Zentralstelle für Jüdische Auswanderung and arranged a 'Sperre' (temporary exemption) for his daughter.[2]
+In July 1942, Bloeme, like Margot Frank, received a call-up to report for work in Germany.[8]
+Her father Emanuel Emden was so desperate that he went to the Zentralstelle für Jüdische Auswanderung and arranged a 'Sperre' (temporary exemption) for his daughter.[2]
+When the deportations began, the classes at the Jewish HBS-A became increasingly empty.
+Eventually, in December 1942, her school was merged with the Jewish Lyceum at Voormalige Stadstimmertuin 1.[9]
+By then, Margot Frank had already been in hiding for several months, so they could not have met there.

-In May 1943 Bloeme was taken away from home and taken to the Hollandsche Schouwburg.
+At the end of May 1943 Bloeme was taken away from home and taken to the Hollandsche Schouwburg.
 She managed to avoid being registered and could escape by walking with the children to the crèche across the street and by running with the tram that blocked the view from the theatre.
-Through friends of her parents' she managed to go into hiding.
+Through friends of her parents', she managed to go into hiding.[12]

 Imprisoned